tsnlab/packetvisor/README.md

-# CONNX Edge
+# Packetvisor
-CONNX Edge is a packet processing framework
+Packetvisor is a packet processing framework

 # Install
 ## libbpf